kristianmandrup/pencil/README.md

 });
 ```

-## Default hacked tags
+## Html extended tags

-Pencil comes with a few tags that have a default behavior: `html, favicon, style, script, form and input`
+Pencil extends a few html tags to have default attributes.

-They could include default attributes or child nodes:

 ```jade
 html